-So…anyone who buys a short-term health plan (6 or 12 month) this summer will be penalized at tax time.
+So…anyone who buys a current short-term health plan (3 month) this summer may be penalized at tax time.
 Unless they’ve filled out the paperwork that exempts them from the penalty because ACA health insurance is more than 8.05% of their annual income and therefore unaffordable.

 And I’m still a bit confused about whether anyone is actually enforcing that mandate or not. 😕

 Bottom line: Allowing short-term health insurance to be sold again will definitely help a few, but will also harm many others through rising costs.